Conformal field theory from lattice fermions: Introduction

 \subsection{Main results}

 Let us give a brief overview of the results presented in this paper.
-We phrase all results in terms of complex fermion algebras, but fully analogous statements also hold for suitably defined self-dual fermion algebras (Majorana fermions).

-The first main result of the paper concerns the convergence of the Koo-Saleur lattice approximants to the continuum Virasoro generators in projective unitary positive-energy representations with central charge $c=\tfrac{1}{2},1$ that arise from the scaling limit $\omega_{\infty}$ of the ground state $\omega^{(N)}_{0}$ of a quadratic lattice Dirac Hamiltonian:
+The main results are presented in abridged form as Theorems \ref{thm:A} to \ref{thm:C} accompanied by references to the appropriate statements in the main text.
+The basis of our results is a scaling limit construction for free lattice fermions using OAR.
+This entails that our approximation results for CFTs, i.e.~the convergence of the KS approximants and other current-type fields, are currently restricted to free-fermion CFTs, products thereof and certain CFTs embeddable into those (see below).
+Although, we phrase all results in terms of complex fermion algebras, fully analogous statements also hold for suitably defined self-dual fermion algebras (Majorana fermions), as explained in the main sections.
+Specifically, we consider scaling limits $\omega_{\infty}$ of the ground state $\omega^{(N)}_{0}$ of a quadratic lattice Dirac Hamiltonian:

 in the massless case $\lambda_{N}=0$.
-Here, $a_{x}, a^{\dag}_{x}$ are the usual annihilation and creation operators generating a complex fermion algebra $\fA_{N}$ associated with the lattice $\Lambda_{N}$.
+Here, $a_{x}, a^{\dag}_{x}$ are the usual annihilation and creation operators generating a complex fermion algebra $\fA_{N}$ associated with the lattice $\Lambda_{N}$.\\

-The convergence holds on the natural domain of finite-energy vectors in Fock space (with respect to the chiral conformal Hamiltonian $L_{\pm,0}$) \cite{CarpiOnTheUniqueness}.
-In the following, $\pm$ denotes the chiral and anti-chiral components defined in Section \ref{sec:ffchiral}.
+The first main result of the paper concerns the convergence of the KS approximants to the continuum Virasoro generators in projective unitary positive-energy representations with central charge $c=\tfrac{1}{2},1$ associated with free-fermion scaling limits $\omega_{\infty}$.
+The convergence holds on the natural domain of finite-energy vectors in Fock space (with respect to the chiral conformal Hamiltonian $L_{\pm,0}$ arising from $H^{(N)}_{0}$) \cite{CarpiOnTheUniqueness}.
+Here and in the following, $\pm$ denotes the chiral and anti-chiral components defined in Section \ref{sec:ffchiral}.
+In the main text, this result is stated as Theorem \ref{thm:KSconvc}, where all details can be found.